 The duration of the study for individual subjects will vary.
-For a subject who completes the entire protocol from the date of informed consent through the completion of the long term follow-up period, the duration of the study will take approximately 15 years to complete.
-However, individual study duration will vary depending on a subject's screening requirements, response to treatment and survival.
+For a subject who completes the entire protocol from the date of informed consent through the completion of the long-term follow-up period, the duration of the study will take approximately 15 years to complete.
+However, individual study duration will vary depending on a subject's screening requirements, response to treatment, survival and, if applicable, timing of transition to the separate Long-term Follow-up (LTFU) study, KT-US-982-5968 (discussed in Section 3.5.3).